nus-cs2103-AY2324S1/tp/docs/team/markgcera.md

     * Editing the FXML files to allow the new Room field to be displayed
   * Created the BookingPeriod class based on the initial skeleton provided by Ji Hoon (Pull request [#123](https://github.com/AY2324S1-CS2103T-F10-1/tp/pull/123))
   * Created the User Interface (UI) Overhaul which is the foundation of our application's current UI (Pull request [#166](https://github.com/AY2324S1-CS2103T-F10-1/tp/pull/166)).
+  * Abstracted out the Command Parse Exceptions into their own package for OOP purposes (Pull request [#250](https://github.com/AY2324S1-CS2103T-F10-1/tp/pull/250))

 * **Documentation**:
   * User Guide:
     * Added a Table of Contents for the UG and updated it to match the then-capabilities of our application (Pull request [#127](https://github.com/AY2324S1-CS2103T-F10-1/tp/pull/127)).
     * Added a part under the Quick Start section showing and explaining the GUI Layout (Pull request [#260](https://github.com/AY2324S1-CS2103T-F10-1/tp/pull/260)).
   * Developer Guide:
-    * Added implementation details of the`Room Statistics PieChart`, `JsonInjectionParser` features.
+    * Added implementation details of the `Room Statistics PieChart`, `JsonInjectionParser` features.

 * **Community**:
   * Provided 9 bug reports for the team I was assigned during the PE-D.